chethan2kumar/SplunkArchitect/Creating-and-Using-Summary-Indexes.md

 __Notes on Search String Attributes__

+The 'eventtype' in this example included an index and multiple host specifiers.

-* The 'rex' entries remove and replace identifiers that may be unique with generic 'xxxx' or '-data-' values so that the exception messages are reduced to just their 'types'.
+* The 'rex' entries remove values within the exception messages that may be unique and replace them with generic 'xxxx' or '-data-' values so that the exception messages are reduced to just their 'types' so that accurate statistical analysis is possible.

-* addinfo adds time info fields to each event including:
+* addinfo adds epoch time info fields to each event, including:

-	* info_min_time
+	* info_min_time - the earliest time boundary for the search
-	* info_max_time
+	* info_max_time  - the latest time boundary for the search
+	* info_sid - the ID of the search that generated the event
-	* info_search_time
+	* info_search_time - the time the search was run

 * The __eval _time = info_max_time__ creates a timestamp for the event from the info_max_time epoch value that reflects the *end* of the time range.
 The _time timestamp would otherwise reflect the time of the *start* of the time range, which can be misleading and doesn't lend itself well to time series analysis.